-Learning from the Quality Teaching Research and Development Programme (QTR&D): Findings of the external evaluation Publications
+Learning from the Quality Teaching Research and Development Programme (QTR&D) Publications

 The Quality Teaching Research and Development Programme (QTR&D) was a bold and ambitious pilot development and research project.
 It was designed as an exploratory programme to understand more about quality teaching for Māori and Pasifika students, within designated contexts (literacy, numeracy, social studies and science) and across different language settings (English, Māori and Samoan bilingual).